Air Duct Cleaning

 Improve indoor air quality and efficiency

-Dirty ducts may host a wide variety of allergens, bacteria, and contaminants that can harm you and your family.
-They can also reduce the efficiency of your HVAC system and increase your bills.
+Dirty air ducts may host a wide variety of allergens, bacteria, and contaminants that can harm you and your family.
+The contamination in your air ducts adheres to surfaces in the home and may reduce the efficiency of your HVAC system and increase your bills.
 DUCT WORX owner Scott Herrmann is the only Certified Master Inspector, licensed General Contractor and NADCA certified air duct cleaning professional in the state of New Mexico.

 Duct cleaning can help:

-- Remove common irritants such as, dust, pet dander, pollen, and more
+Remove common irritants such as, household dust, pet dander, pollen, and more

-- Remove harmful substances including mold, fungus, bacteria, and other buildup in your ducts
+Remove harmful substances from duct surfaces, including mold, fungus, bacteria, and other buildup

-- Increase the efficiency of your heating and cooling, potentially decreasing your utility bill
+Increase the efficiency of your heating and cooling system, potentially decreasing your energy costs

 Why choose us for duct cleaning?